Access to the table

 to see it.

-selectivity estimation functions.
-When planning a query, in order
+built-in selectivity estimation functions.
+When planning a query,

-to be able to use stored statistics, the current user must either
+in order to be able to use stored statistics, the current user

-operator is based on).
-If not, then the selectivity estimator will
+function that the operator is based on).
+If not, then the

 If a user does not have the required privilege on the table or columns, then in many cases the query will ultimately receive a permission-denied error, in which case this mechanism is invisible in practice.
 But if the user is reading from a security-barrier view, then the planner might wish to check the statistics of an underlying table that is otherwise inaccessible to the user.
 In that case, the operator should be leak-proof or the statistics will not be used.
 There is no direct feedback about that, except that the plan might be suboptimal.
 If one suspects that this is the case, one could try running the query as a more privileged user, to see if a different plan results.